 I’ve been using this 27″ gem for several days now, and I can tell you that there isn’t a single thing that I don’t like about it.

 There is one small oddity that sort of stands out at first, but it’s really no big deal.
 This is the first monitor that I have ever used that has an external power brick.
 I suppose that’s a trade-off we have to deal with when a monitor is this thin, but like I said it’s really no big deal.

 Bottom line: If you’d like to replace a smaller monitor with a 27 incher, I honestly don’t think you’ll find a better one for the money.

 All in all, this is a very attractive monitor.
 It doesn’t wobble around like many larger sized displays, and it appears to be well-built and durable.

-Click here to read more about the HP Pavilion 27xw 27-in IPS LED Backlit Monitor at Amazon, including hundreds of overwhelmingly positive user reviews.
+Click here to read more about the HP Pavilion 27xw 27-in IPS LED Backlit Monitor at Amazon, including over 1,300 overwhelmingly positive user reviews.

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!